vanandrew/BrainViewer/README.md

 with matplotlib.
 Useful if you just want to view a volume quickly in python.

-Will add 4D volume viewing and voxel selection soon...

 ###### Usage

 You can call BrainViewer from python or the command line (via nifti file or any other nibabel compatible format):